metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 At 13th level, you gain a further ability related to your soul's true nature.

-#### Essence Feature: Something
+#### Essence Feature: Last Gasp

-At 17th level, you gain a further ability related to your soul's true nature.
+At 17th level, you gain a further ability related to your soul's true nature that manifests when you die or reach the brink of death.

 ### Mark for Death

-When you reach 3rd level,

-A target within 5ft
-Con save or
-Marked by necrotic energies
+When you reach 3rd level, you can mark a target within 15ft as a bonus action, cursed by dark necrotic energies.
+They must take a constitution saving throw or become marked for death.

+Targets marked for death remain so until they take a long rest, or you mark another target.

+The target has the following disadvantages:
+- Whenever the target is healed, that healing is reduced by 1d4.
-Disadvantage on intimidation checks
+- Characters have advantage on intimidation checks against the target.

--1 healing
-1 target at a time
-Until that target takes a long rest?
-Or you
-If a marked target dies, heal off it
+If a marked target dies, gain 1d12 health.

-Cantrip or ability?
-Probably ability
-Action, bonus action, or reaction to mark?

 #### Reap

 When you deal damage against a marked target, you may reap as a reaction, draining both of your life forces.
-You can choose to deal an additional 1d6 plus your constitution modifier to both the target and yourself.
+When you reap, you deal an additional 1d6 plus your constitution modifier to both the target and yourself.

 ### Ability Score Improvement